 The major theme in my scholarship is discovering the role of Buddhism in the global transmission and local reception of knowledge about health, disease, and the body.
 I approach this topic using methodologies from history, religious studies, translation studies, and literary studies.
 More recently, I have gotten into ethnography and documentary filmmaking as well.

 I am continually seeking opportunities to cross disciplinary lines in publishing and presenting my work.
 I regularly publish writing for non-scholarly audiences, and am passionate about connecting my scholarship and teaching with contemporary issues and events both within and beyond the academy.

 I come from a bilingual and transnational Latino family with roots in Colombia, Uruguay, Spain, England, and the US.
-I spent my early childhood in Paraguay, and moved to the US in second grade.
-All of this is to say that my interests in crosscultural exchange, translation, and global movements of ideas come to me quite naturally!
+I spent my early childhood in Canada and Paraguay, and moved to the US during elementary school.
+All of this is to say that my interests in crosscultural exchange, translation, and global movements of ideas came to me quite naturally!

-I began my interest in Asian religion and medicine as an undergraduate majoring in Anthropology and Cognitive Science and minoring in East Asian Studies at the University of Virginia.
-After graduating in 1996, I lived in Asia for four years — over two years in Thailand, with extended stays in India, China, and Indonesia as well.
+I began pursuing my longstanding interest in Asian religion and medicine as an undergraduate majoring in Anthropology and Cognitive Science and minoring in East Asian Studies at the University of Virginia.
+After graduating in 1996, I lived in Asia for four years — more than two years in Thailand, with extended stays in India, China, and Indonesia as well.
 During this time, I trained as a practitioner of Traditional Thai Medicine (TTM), and spent time learning hatha-yoga and other Asian healing modalities.
 I also participated in extended stays at Buddhist meditation centers and monasteries in Northeast Thailand and India, including a summer as ananāgārika (white-robed monastic resident) in a Thai Forest-tradition monastery.
 Although I am neither a yogi nor a Buddhist, I have remained engaged in spiritual practice throughout the rest of my adult life.

 While I was working as a practitioner of TTM, I wrote several book about the practice of Thai massage, herbal medicine, and spiritual healing traditions.
 When I became a graduate student, however, I left behind clinical practice in order to intensively pursue academic approaches to Asian medicine.
 I returned to the University of Virginia in 2002 to pursue a Master’s Degree in East Asian Studies.
 My thesis explored the cultural influences that led to the creation of modern TTM.
-In 2005, I entered the Ph.D. program in the History of Medicine at Johns Hopkins, where I completed fields in the global history of medicine with emphasis on Asia.
-My dissertation (2010) focused on the relationship between Buddhism and medicine in medieval China.
+In 2005, I entered the Ph.D. program in the History of Medicine at Johns Hopkins, where I completed fields in the global history of medicine with emphasis on the relationship between Buddhism and medicine in medieval China.